APNewsBreak: Pension bill omits some police death benefits

 FRANKFORT, Ky.
-(AP) — A proposal to overhaul Kentucky’s troubled public pension system would inadvertently eliminate line-of-duty death benefits for some police officers in roughly half of the state’s law enforcement agencies, sending Republican Gov. Matt Bevin’s administration rushing to fix the 505-page bill before calling a special session of the state legislature to vote on it.
+(AP) — A proposal to overhaul Kentucky’s troubled public pension system would inadvertently eliminate line-of-duty death benefits for some police officers and their families in roughly half of the state’s law-enforcement agencies, sending Republican Gov. Matt Bevin’s administration rushing to fix the 505-page bill before calling a special session of the state legislature to vote on it.

 Most of the state’s police officers and firefighters are in a separate retirement system given the hazardous nature of their jobs.
 But local governments covering 47 percent of the state’s law-enforcement agencies have opted to put their police and sheriff’s departments into the nonhazardous retirement system because it is less expensive.

 Bevin’s proposed bill to overhaul the state’s public pension systems would eliminate the line-of-duty death benefits for all new employees of the nonhazardous system, plus any employee hired after Jan.
 1, 2014.
 That would include any police officers and firefighters in the nonhazardous system, according to David Eager, executive director of the Kentucky Retirement Systems.